dbx834/nvc/content/events/featured-events/2018/cross-cultural-dialogue.md

 ---
-title: Cross Cultural Dialogue
+title: Cross-Cultural Dialogue
 subTitle: na
-cover: /content-assets/featured-events/2018/cross-cultural-hero.jpg
+cover: /content-assets/featured-events/2018/cross-cultural-dialogue.jpg
 category: 3.Featured
 abstract: In response to the recent claim of discrimination against some in the Tamil community in Auroville, we are hosting a 2-day Cross-Cultural Dialogue.
 We offer a space to explore this topic further and to have a deep sharing about our experiences and pain, as well as our felt sense of togetherness and aspiration to manifest Human Unity.
 date: 2018-04-28